-We performed the following procedures:
+How the scope of our audit addressed the key audit matter

-- Assessed the completeness and accuracy of the underlying data feeding into ECL model by agreeing on a sample basis to the underlying documentation. - We assessed whether the spreadsheet model performs the impairment calculation as designed, by testing the integrity of the model calculations - On a sample basis we made our own assessment of the valuation and recoverability of loan assets by reviewing the recent sold prices for similar properties. - On a sample basis for Stage 3 loans we understood the default trigger, management strategy and the basis for the collateral valuation. - We challenged the reasonableness of the Society's key assumptions, including the adjustments to implied PDs, haircuts applied to the collateral values, and EADs by discussing these with the management and the Audit and Compliance Committee and performed sensitivity analysis, to identify those to which the provisioning is most sensitive. - We have assessed the staging of loans based on management's definition of significant increase in credit risk - We compared the Society's total impairment provision to those of comparable organisations - We assessed the reasonability of multiple economic scenarios used, including weighting and probability changes. - Assessed the adequacy of the Society's disclosures in respect loan loss provisioning and of the degree of estimation involved in arriving at the provision.
+We assessed the completeness and accuracy of the underlying data feeding into the Society's ECL model by agreeing on a sample basis the arithmetical accuracy and the completeness and accuracy of the data feeding into the model to the underlying documentation.

+We assessed whether the model performs the impairment calculation in line with the Society's policy, by assessing the code underpinning the model calculations.

+On a sample basis we made our own assessment of the valuation and recoverability of loan assets by reviewing the recent sold prices for similar properties.

+On a sample basis for Stage 3 loans we gained an understanding of the default trigger, management strategy and the basis for the collateral valuation.

+We challenged the reasonableness of the Society's key assumptions, including the adjustments to implied PDs, haircuts applied to the collateral values, and Exposure at Default in discussion of these with the management and the Audit and Compliance Committee and performed sensitivity analysis, to identify those inputs to which the provisioning is most sensitive.

+We have assessed the staging of loans based on management's definition of significant increase in credit risk.

+We compared the Society's total impairment provision to those of comparable organisations.

+We assessed the reasonability of multiple economic scenarios used, including weighting and probability changes.

+We assessed the adequacy of the Society's disclosures in respect of loan loss provisioning and of the degree of estimation involved in arriving at the provision.

-Key observation:
+Key observations:

-We have not identified any indicators that the provision for loans and advances is unreasonably estimated in consideration of the key assumptions and judgements made.
+We did not identify any indicators that the provision for loans and advances is unreasonably estimated in consideration of the key assumptions and judgements made.